Grutas Tolantongo Hot Springs: What to Know Before You Go

 ✔ Round Trip Transportation

-Las Grutas de Tolantongo comprises three main attractions – the hot spring river, the cave and tunnel, and the hot spring pools built into the side of the mountain.
+Las Grutas de Tolantongo includes 3 main attractions – the thermal river, the cave and tunnel, and the hot spring pools built into the side of the mountain.
+They’re all incredible and why it made my list of most unique places to visit in Mexico.

 The Hot Spring Pools